open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.11 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_11}
 To setup VCA nodes as separate machines, two approaches are provided.
 One is the network bridging provided by VCA software stack.
 The other is IP forwarding rules setting through iptables.

 VCA built-in software stack provides network bridging support.
-Follow section 8 - Configuring nodes for bridged mode operation in VCA_SoftwareUserGuide_1_3.pdf.
+Follow section 4.4.1 - Configuring nodes for bridged mode operation in VCA_SoftwareUserGuide.pdf.
 In this approach, all network traffic will go through one Ethernet interface.

 If you want to map each VCA node to different Ethernet interface, IP forwarding can be one alternative to achieve this goal.
 Follow these steps:
 1. Make sure one VCA card is correctly installed and VCA nodes successfully boot up.